HIGH SCHOOL TELEVISION PRODUCTION

 DISADVANTAGES:

-The most successful instructional format at Woodland Hills was to offer a production class that met two periods per week.
-The course covered basic production techniques and allowed for pre-production planning and crew scheduling.
-The same period we offered an advanced three day per week section that dealt the technical aspects of television.
+The most successful instructional format I taught with offered a "TV Production Class" and a "Technical TV Class."
+TV Production met three days a week and the technical class met two days per week.
+The Production Course covered basic production techniques and allowed for pre-production planning and crew scheduling.
+The same period we offered an advanced technical class two day per week that dealt the technical aspects of television.
+Students in this section set up the equipment needed the next day by the production classes.
 Students could take either or both of these courses and students not in the formal classes were also welcome to take part in productions.
 These courses were also offered first and second semester so that uninterested students could "escape" and new students could pick up the course at mid year.
 A limited number of dedicated students are allowed to repeat the course for credit to provide a continuum of experience from year to year.

 What are your COMMENTS?

-Back to TVT Teachers of Video and Television home page.
+Back to Teachers of Video and Television home page.